 Our link at the top of the page is an in-depth look at Android 6.0.1 Marshmallow vs Android 7.0 Nougat, and everything that’s new and different with comparison photos.
 It goes over many of the key changes, so start there.

 As a quick recap, the HTC Android 7.0 update will bring improved performance, better battery life with “Doze” features, split-screen multitasking, the recent apps button works like ALT+TAB and switches between the last used apps, and much more.
 Google has over 50 big changes in Android N. Like faster app installs, which are also smaller, a new JIT compiler, improved graphics and performance with the Vulkan API, revamped notifications with quick reply from the pulldown bar, customizable quick setting tiles and so much more.
 All of that and more will complete HTC’s software upgrades.

 A huge addition announced back at Google IO was “Android Instant Apps” which will enable Android to install small bits of an app (say, from a search result or web link) and allow one-time instant app usage.
 No installing an app and starting over.
 Android just adds what it needs for that moment, uses the app then removes those parts, and we’re done.

-Not to mention things like a better and improved Google Now or Search using the Google Assistant with machine learning, number blocking and call screening, and more than we know under the hood or behind the scenes.
+Not to mention things like a better and improved Google Now or Search using the Google Assistant with machine learning, number blocking and call screening.
+That’s just a short list of many changes.
+Many are behind the scenes.